rancher-sandbox/cluster-api-provider-elemental/doc/HOST_PHASES.md

 If the `OSPlugin` resets the host successfully, the remote `ElementalHost` is updated one last time to highlight reset has been completed.
 This will allow the deletion of the `ElementalHost`.

 It is expected to re-start the lifecycle of the host at this point if desired.
-This means running `elemental-agent --register --install` to perform a new registration and a fresh installation of the system.
+This means running `elemental-agent register --install` to perform a new registration and a fresh installation of the system.